 Dr. Howard Eissenstat

-Associate Professor of History History Department
+Laurentian Associate Professor of History and Chair History Department

 Howard Eissenstat

-In addition to traditional academic work, Dr. Eissenstat served as a Turkey Country Specialist for Amnesty International-USA from 2006 - 2017.
-He was a Senior Non-Resident Fellow at the Project on Middle East Democracy from 2017 - 2020.
-Eissenstat has lectured at the Foreign Service Institute of the U.S. Department of State, the US military, and the Canadian Foreign Service Institute and given testimony to the Canadian Senate and offered briefing to Congressional Committees.
-His op-eds have appeared in USA Today, Reuters, and the Washington Post.
+Dr. Eissenstat served as a Turkey Country Specialist for Amnesty International-USA from 2006 – 2017 and was a Senior Non-Resident Fellow at the Project on Middle East Democracy from 2017 - 2020.
+Eissenstat has lectured for the U.S. Military, and the Foreign Service Institute of the U.S. Department of State, and the Canadian Foreign Service Institute.
+He has given testimony to the Canadian Senate and U.S. Congress.

 Contact Information